-Under basic facility we understand sitting and lying opportunity.
-The Indians made so-called "backrests" from willow or hazelnut rods.
-On them you could sleep, sit and work.
-The easiest way to set up a bivouac was to cover the tent with enough bison skins.
-As a rule, we do not have that option today.
-If you like it as authentically as possible, you can create a bed of twigs (as shown below).
+By basic equipment we mean seating and lounging opportunities.
+The Indians used willow or hazelnut rods to make so-called “baking residues”.
+You could sleep, sit and work on them.
+The simplest way to set up a night camp was to cover the whole tent with enough bison skins.
+As a rule, we no longer have this option today.
+If you like it as authentic as possible, you can make a piled bed with branches (as shown below).

 For the storage of objects, the Indians used so-called "parfleschen".
 A kind of suitcase made of raw, painted animal skins.
 In it, the Indians kept clothes, tools and food.
 For smaller things a variety of bags and sacks were used, which were hung on the rods.